Simple Guide To Longboard Bearings

 Bearings to avoid

 The main bearings to avoid are the ones that have metal shields on both sides.
-Although this is a personal preference, the reason I avoid them is that it makes maintenance a lot harder.
+Although this is a personal preference, I avoid them because it makes maintenance a lot harder.
 Almost any bearings will be fine, it mainly comes down to how well you lubricate and maintain them.

 Frequently Asked Questions